-In March 2017, through Elmcliffe, the Company acquired the real estate assets and related equipment of a Greenhouse in the Town of Fenwick, Ontario within the Niagara Region (the "Greenhouse Facility").
-In October 2017, CannTrust Opco received its Health Canada Cultivation Licence under the ACMPR for its completed 250,000 square foot Phase 1 redevelopment of the Greenhouse Facility and began production there.
-The redevelopment of the Greenhouse Facility was the cannabis industry's first continuous harvest automated greenhouse designed specifically for this quantum scale of cannabis production.
+In March 2017, through Elmcliffe, the Company acquired the real estate assets and related equipment of a Greenhouse in the Town of Fenwick, Ontario within the Niagara Region (the "Perpetual Harvest Facility").
+In October 2017, CannTrust Opco received its Health Canada Cultivation Licence under the ACMPR for its completed 250,000 square foot Phase 1 redevelopment of the Perpetual Harvest Facility and began production there.
+The redevelopment of the Perpetual Harvest Facility was the cannabis industry's first continuous harvest automated perpetual harvest designed specifically for this quantum scale of cannabis production.
 As the redevelopment project progressed, a number of changes and enhancements were made and as a result the Company spent an additional \$5 million on the planned Phase 1 conversion.
-The enhancements to Phase 1 together with those being implemented in the 180,000 square foot Phase 2 expansion have increased the expected annual production at the Greenhouse Facility from an initial 40,000 kg to at least 50,000 kg, an increase of 25%.
+The enhancements to Phase 1 together with those being implemented in the 200,000 square foot Phase 2 expansion have increased the expected annual production at the Perpetual Harvest Facility from an initial 40,000 kg to at least 50,000 kg, an increase of 25%.
 The Company received its Health Canada Sales License for Phase 1 in February 2018.

-The planned Phase 2 expansion at the Greenhouse Facility is currently underway and is anticipated to be completed and in cultivation towards the middle of 2018.
-In addition, the 36 acres of unused land at this facility provides the Company with the ability for significant future expansion.
+The planned Phase 2 expansion at the Perpetual Harvest Facility is progressing as planned and is nearing completion.
+In addition, the Company has begun construction of an additional fully funded 600,000 sq. ft. expansion on the 36 acres of unused land at this facility, that when completed, will double CannTrust's annual capacity to in excess of 100,000 kilograms.